 Engagement Party Invitation Wording

-Your party invitations should always include the following:
+The basics for all party invitations should include the following:

 - Who is hosting.